 The day to day operational demands are greater than ever; it’s just there is now a heap of business strategy to attend to if the longer-term future of the business, and hence the family, is to remain secure.
 The ways of working that have served the business so well to date are insufficient for the challenges ahead.

 Secondly, we needed to rapidly increase the Directors’ financial acumen and access to robust management information.
 As more complex decisions arise than has been the case in the past, this would ensure they were in a position to model the impact of different options and plot a sustainable route to growth.
+For this we introduced a specialist with relevant experience and qualifications.

 Thirdly, we needed to build the Directors’ confidence to evaluate and respond to the strategic issues quickly, and strengthen their collective capability to act as an effective leadership team.